 Some seem to believe there is a taboo in the Church against asking questions about Mormon Church history or doctrine.
 We may feel misunderstood or brushed off when, after asking a sincere question to someone in authority, we hear “read and pray and everything will be okay."
-While this is good advice, it’s not very satisfying and can increase frustration.
-The importance of gaining knowledge is an eternal principle.
+While this is good advice (in fact, very good advice, but more on that later) if it's not answering my question that feeling of being brushed off can be very unsatisfying and can increase frustration.

 Is there a scriptural basis for questioning?

-Questions, when asked with a sincere desire, are to be encouraged.
-Indeed, a very substantial portion of both ancient and modern revelations--many of which are recorded in the scriptures--have come because someone raised a sincere question.
-By definition, sincere questions are asked with the "real intent" to better understand the doings and more fully understand the will of the Lord.
-The scriptural injunction to seek and to ask in order to find and have truth "opened unto you" is among the most frequently repeated in all of holy writ and comes with an implied commitment to "listen and obey" when answers are given.
+Questions, when asked with a sincere desire to increase one’s understanding and faith, are to be encouraged.
+Indeed, a very substantial proportion of both ancient and modern revelations--many of which are recorded in the scriptures--have come because someone raised a sincere question.
+By definition, sincere questions are asked with the "real intent" to better understand the doings and more fully obey the will of the Lord.
+The scriptural injunction to seek and to ask in order to find and have truth "opened unto you" is among the most frequently repeated in all of holy writ.
+Again, however, the distinction centers on the "real intent" of the questioner, i.e., the commitment to "listen and obey."
+The questioner continues to be obedient while searching for answers.

 If you really want an answer to a spiritual question, and you believe that God exists, then you have to use His rules to get the answers you seek.
 If, on the other hand, you don’t believe in God or that He can talk to you, then this whole process is irrelevant.
 This process requires at least a minimal amount of faith and a desire to understand and follow His will.